Come, they told me… Free Play Drum Pattern

 Mr. R and Mr. A had such a hard time being patient while I worked on these.
 Every day I heard, “Can I play with my drum yet?”
 Now you can, children.
 Beat on.

 Ready to make your own?
-Download the pattern and follow the instructions below!
+Download the pattern from my free resource library and follow the instructions below!

 - Pattern from link above